Treatments for Pain Caused by Peripheral Diabetic Neuropathy

 What Is Peripheral Diabetic Neuropathy?

 Diabetes is a common metabolic disease that involves too much sugar, or glucose, in the blood.
 High blood sugar over a span of years damages the body’s nerves along with other tissues.
 Those nerves send signals or sensations from the feet to the head, like pain, hot and cold.
-Over years, people can end up with nerve problems that usually start with pain and burning sensations in their feet, and later in the hands – this is peripheral neuropathy.
+Over the years, people can end up with nerve problems that usually start with pain and burning sensations in their feet and later in the hands – this is peripheral neuropathy.
 The pain is not dependent on activities, so these individuals feel a burning in their feet all the time.

 Many people complain about the pain being worse at night.
 This may be because there is less other stimulation happening while lying quietly in bed, so the sensations feel stronger.

-Eventually, as the nerves are further damaged, the pain can turn to a lack of sensation, so if a person cuts their foot, they may not even feel it.
+Eventually, as the nerves are further damaged, the pain can become a lack of sensation, so if a person cuts their foot, they may not even feel it.
 This becomes a problem if the wound doesn’t get addressed.
 An open wound can become infected without them knowing.
 In the worst-case scenario, an unaddressed wound can lead to amputation.

 Treatment Options for Peripheral Diabetic Neuropathy